 We’re Here to Help You Get An Important Message Out

-If you are a healthcare reporter or investigative journalist, we would be delighted to share our insights and perspectives on stories related to medical errors and their impact on patients and families.
+If you are a healthcare reporter, investigative journalist or talk show producer, we would be delighted to share our insights and perspectives on stories related to medical errors and their impact on patients and families.
 Here’s what we can do: